Rostec Unveiled the Development of a More Advanced Competitor to the T-90M "Proryv"

 Uralvagonzavod worked on the new tank as part of the "Improving the T-72B" program.
-Vladimir Potkin headed the development back in 1986.
+The development was led by Vladimir Potkin back in 1986.

-"Object 187" differed from the T-72 by a redesigned front hull, which increased the reduced armor thickness and increased the likelihood of ricochets.
+"Object 187" differed from the T-72 by a redesigned bow, which increased the reduced armor thickness and increased the likelihood of ricochets.

 As a result of Uralvagonzavod's work, a practically new tank appeared.
-But these were difficult times for the country in the 1990s, and the army preferred a tank with lower performance characteristics, but more unified with existing models and cheaper.
+But these were difficult 1990s for the country, the army preferred a tank with lower performance characteristics, but more unified with existing models and cheaper.

 The new tank also implemented the idea of a unified monoblock power plant.
-Some of the engine compartment units were combined into a quickly replaceable block that supported engines of various types, including gas turbine engines.
+Part of the engine compartment units were combined into a quick-change block that supported engines of various types, including gas turbine engines.

 Earlier, www1.ru reported that the Admiral Nakhimov missile cruiser has completed the first stage of testing.